 Indonesia West Sumatra Trip.
 Day 2: Bukittinggi

-On the Friday morning, Mr Sindep picked up us to continue with a full day tour, circling the Mount Marapi.
-We stopped in several small cities such as Bulakan, Batusangkar and Padang Panjang.
-The main highlight for today, I guessed would be the Kiniko Coffee in Tabek Patah.
+On the Friday morning, Mr. Sindep picked us up to continue with a full-day tour, circling Mount Marapi.
+We stopped in several small cities such as Bulakan, Batusangkar, and Padang Panjang.
+The main highlight for today, I guessed, would be the Kiniko Coffee in Tabek Patah.
 So, let's begin...

-Our first stopped was Sulaman Hj Rosma shop, located in Kampung Baso.
-It's merely a training center for those who want to learn clothing embroidery.
-You can buy their product at a bit higher tag and fine quality products is assured.
+Our first stop was Sulaman Hj Rosma's shop, located in Kampung Baso.
+It's merely a training center for those who are keen to learn clothing embroidery.
+You can purchase their products at a slightly higher price, and the quality is guaranteed to be fine.

 We made several stopped in our circular route